hugoliv/projectvertices/README.md

 # Tracking and Visualizing Faces

-Detect faces in a camera feed, overlay matching virtual content, and animate facial expressions in real-time.
+Detect faces in a front-camera AR experience, overlay virtual content, and animate facial expressions in real-time.

 ## Overview